momentohq/public-dev-docs/docs/cache/develop/integrations/aws-secrets-manager.md

 // plugin will transform instances of SdkExampleTabs to SdkExampleTabsImpl import { SdkExampleTabsImpl } from "@site/src/components/SdkExampleTabsImpl";

-# Retrieving a Momento Api Key from AWS Secrets Manager
+# Retrieving a Momento API Key from AWS Secrets Manager

-It's best practice to securely store your Momento Api Key.
+It's best practice to securely store your Momento API Key.
 If you are using AWS, you can securely store the auth token in [AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html).
 With that, only code running with the correct IAM credentials will be able to fetch the API key and use it to access Momento Cache or Momento Topics.

 :::info